CyberReaper00/GreaterVim/README.md

 | `wait_map(f)` | when activated, it takes input and then after 500ms searches forward for the input  |
 | `wait_map(F)` | when activated, it takes input and then after 500ms searches backward for the input |
 ### HTML Autotags
-- I write htmx and because of that some html typing is required
+- I write htmx and because of that some html typing is required, so i created some bindings that create an html tag automatically
 - I dont want to figure out how to make the tag creation automatic through a plugin or a setting or something so im just making all of the templating myself and its good enough that i dont need to care
-- I do most of the programming in go anyway, so it doesnt really matter
+- I do most of the programming in go and js anyway, so it doesnt really matter